 One of the main causes of fatigue is boredom, and boredom generates the only cause behind our decreased capacity.
 Don’t you enjoy your work?
 By forcing yourself to find an interesting side to your job, or to give it a more interesting form, you will find that you hate it less and less.

-Always remember that if you are interested in your job, you soothe your worries and your fears, not forgetting that in the long run you will get a promotion and probably an raise due to the inevitable results that come from your new vision of things.
+Always remember that if you are interested in your job, you soothe your worries and your fears, not forgetting that in the long run, you will get a promotion and probably a raise due to the inevitable results that come from your new vision of things.

 How to keep from worrying about insomnia, don’t worry too much